itswebny/universal-navigation/README.md

 ### BETA Tasks for All Teams

-  - Use a development site or run a local version for the beta period. ___This is not the final version.___
+  - Use a development site or test page to actually implement the banner and footer. ___This is not the final version.___
-  - Test for desktop and mobile on various browsers ([Tool for testing multiple devices](http://responsive.victorcoulon.fr/))
+  - Test for desktop and mobile on various browsers ([Tool for testing multiple screen sizes](http://responsive.victorcoulon.fr/))
   - Test for any specific needs of the site (accessibility, script conflicts)
-  - Take screenshots and reference in feedback (upload screenshots instead of copy/pasting)
+  - Take screenshots and reference in the feedback PPT (upload screenshots instead of copy/pasting)
-  - Share your implementation strategy in Yammer (assume bugs will be fixed)
+  - Share your implementation strategy in the Yammer group (assume bugs will be fixed)
   - Thank you for participating!